gwomacks/php-debug/README.md

 # Settings

-Put the following in your config.cson from File -> Config...
+Put the following in your config.cson from Edit -> Config...
 ```cson
 "php-debug":
   {